opengisch/QField-docs/documentation/reference/qfieldcloud/conflicts.en.md

 Conflicts occur when any of these conditions is met:

-1) distinct users set the same attribute on the same feature to different values, and the second patch of changes arrives before the first is applied to the project;
+1) distinct users set the same attribute on the same feature to different values;
 2) a primary key is employed twice.
 While highly unlikely have conflicts, preventing, mitigating and resolving conflicts is important to maintain data integrity in a healthy QGIS project.
 Here are some tips and tricks to do just that.